Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian

 \section{Introduction}

 Progress on the scalability of optical trapping and coherent control have made neutral atom arrays an exciting platform for quantum computation and simulation \cite{Saffman2010,Barredo2016,Henriet2020,Morgado2020}.
 In these systems, strong inter-particle interactions between individually trapped atoms are realized by exciting atoms to high-energy Rydberg levels, giving rise to a blockade effect \cite{Johnson2008} that can be leveraged for the creation of quantum gates \cite{Lukin2001,Ebadi2020,Pelegrí_2022}, as well as to a range of spin Hamiltonians \cite{Bernien_2017,Ebadi2022}.
 Applications of these systems include the exploration of annealing processes relevant for optimization \cite{Serret_2020,Nguyen_2023}, realizing topological models \cite{de_Leseleuc_2019,Weber2017}, spin liquid phases \cite{Semeghini_2021,Giudici_2023,Kornja_a_2023}, quantum many-body scars \cite{Bluvstein_2022} and information scrambling \cite{Hashizume_2021,scrambling_2024,Bluvstein_2023}.
-Much of the progress in this area in the past years came from reductions in laser phase noise, which crucially affects excitations to Rydberg levels and directly generates dephasing \cite{Leseleuc18,Levine2018,day2021,Jiang_2023}.
-The effects of this laser phase noise have mainly been quantified in the context of single qubit operations.
-In simulation of quantum dynamics, an important question is how this single-particle heating affects the overall behavior of a many-body system.
-This connects to fundamental questions on thermalization in closed quantum systems \cite{Rigol_2009,Cassidy_2011,Schachenmayer_2015,D_Alessio_2015,Deutsch_2018}, specifically whether the heating due to laser phase noise results in correlation functions that would be predicted by the increase in energy and temperature.
+Much of the recent progress in this area came from reductions in laser phase noise, which crucially affects excitations to Rydberg levels and directly generates dephasing \cite{Leseleuc18,Levine2018,day2021,Jiang_2023}.
+The effects of this laser phase noise have mainly been characterized in the context of single qubit operations.
+However, in simulation of quantum dynamics, an important question this paper asks is how this noise affects the overall behavior of a many-body system.
+This connects to fundamental questions about thermalization in closed quantum systems \cite{Rigol_2009,Cassidy_2011,Schachenmayer_2015,D_Alessio_2015,Deutsch_2018}, specifically whether heating due to laser phase noise results in correlation functions predicted by the increase in energy and temperature.